KF Bashkimi 1947

 KF Bashkimi 1947 (ФК Башкими 1947) is a football club based in Kumanovo, North Macedonia.
 They currently compete in the Macedonian First League.

 History

-Bashkimi was established in 1947, after the dissolution of the club with same name, a club which folded before of the 2008–09 Macedonian First League season, due to a high financial debt.
+Bashkimi was established in 2009, after the dissolution of the club with same name, a club which folded before the 2008–09 Macedonian First League season, due to a high financial debt.
 Legally, the two clubs' track records and honours are kept separate by the Football Federation of North Macedonia, however KF Bashkimi is widely regarded as the successor.

 The club's name means "unity" in Albanian.

 Supporters

-KF Bashkimi supporters are called Ilirët.
+KF Bashkimi supporters are called Ilirët meaning Illyrians.

+Their brother group is Torcida from Mitrovica.